debajyotidatta/debajyotidatta.github.com/about.md

 tags: about
 ---

-I am Debo, (My full name is Debajyoti Datta, and you would pronounce my first name as as they-bo-joe-tee).
-Currently a data-scientist at x.ai, where we are enabling Amy to magically schedule your meetings.
+I am Debo, (My full name is Debajyoti Datta, and you would pronounce my first name as they-bo-joe-tee).
+Currently a data-scientist at [x.ai](https://x.ai/), where we are enabling Amy to magically schedule your meetings.

 In the past I have worked on various virtual agent projects at University of Virginia as part of my masters and then before that at Carnegie Mellon University as a research assistant.
 If you want to get in touch with me feel free to reach out to me via linkedin or my email address. (datta <just ignore these> 24421112 @ gmail <ignore this part too> .com)

  There should be a series of blog posts of neural network architecture and nlp in deep learning in the following months and weeks.
-If you spot an error feel free to send a pull request or email me.
+If you spot an error feel free to email me or get in touch with me through the [say hello](http://debajyotidatta.github.io/contact/) section.

  [LinkedIn](https://www.linkedin.com/in/dedatta)
  [Github](https://github.com/debajyotidatta)